Architecture Overview

 • Encryption in Transit: TLS 1.3 for all API communications

-• Data Isolation: Complete logical separation between customers
+• Data Isolation: Complete cryptographic separation between customers

 • Customer-Specific URLs: Dedicated subdomains for enhanced isolation

-• Access Logging: Comprehensive audit trail of all access
+• Access Logging: Comprehensive audit trail of all encrypted data access

-• Data Residency: Choose between EU and US regions
+• Data Residency: Choose between EU, US, and other regions

-• GDPR Compliant: Right to deletion, data portability
+• GDPR Compliant: Right to deletion, data portability, and privacy by design

 Scalability & Performance